 Kelly Bates: Offensive Line Coach

-Beginning his playing career with the Lions as the club’s fourth-round selection in 2001 CFL Draft, the Humboldt, Saskatchewan native enjoyed seven standout seasons in orange including a Grey Cup Championship in 2006 and a CFL All-Star campaign in 2007.
+Beginning his playing career with the Lions as the club’s fifth-round selection in 2001 CFL Draft, the Humboldt, Saskatchewan native enjoyed seven standout seasons in orange including a Grey Cup Championship in 2006 and a CFL All-Star campaign in 2007.

 In 2009, Kelly was traded to the Winnipeg Blue Bombers where he spent one season before moving to the Saskatchewan Roughriders for the start of the 2010 season.
 Partway through the year, Kelly was traded by the ‘Riders to the Edmonton Eskimos.
 At the conclusion of 2010, he joined the Leos as an offensive assistant for the club’s 2011 championship campaign and also dressed for four games midway through the season when injuries to the offensive line pressed him back into action.